 - Feeling tired even after a good night’s sleep

-If you feel depressed, see your doctor or mental health professional as soon as possible, especially if your symptoms have been getting worse.
-Depression requires medical care, and with proper treatment many people get better.
+If you feel depressed, see your doctor or healthcare provider as soon as possible, especially if your symptoms have been getting worse.
+With proper medical care, depression is treatable.

 Other resources include: